absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

  Unlike the `helper.string`'s `pluralize` method, the pluralization of a translation is not magic.
  It relies on translation configuration.

- In our case, we used the following statement: `t('Author', book.volumeInfo.authors.length`, which basically says that the word should be translated, and also pluralize if there are more than one author.
+ In our case, we used the following statement: `t('Author', book.volumeInfo.authors.length`, which basically says that the word should be translated, and pluralize if there are more than one author.
  If the value is `>= 1`, the plural version, if it exists, will be used.
  Since no translation was made yet, we see `Author` as an output instead of `Authors` when we see more than one result.